(This is meant to be funny yet informative! No offense intended)

 Courses for Beginner Racers are typically, but not always, shorter than the other categories.
 Sandbagging the Beginner Class is strongly discouraged and may be met with jeers from the crowd!

-This category is for the mature, seasoned racer that is ready to step out of the Expert ranks and doesn’t want to get tangled up with the Sport group (no offense sport racers but many of you are kinda sketchy to ride near).
+This category is for the mature, seasoned racer that is ready to step out of the Expert ranks and doesn’t want to get tangled up with the Sport group (no offense sport racers but many of you are kinda sketchy to ride with).
 Open is an all-inclusive ability category that groups similarly aged experienced racers together!
+Course lengths for Open will vary race to race; at some races it will be the Sport distance and at others it will be the Expert distance.
 Racers eligible for this category may instead choose other categories such as Sport, Expert, Pro/Elite, Singlespeed, or Clydesdale.